 None of these things are hard-and-fast rules.
 In fact, I’m usually unaware that I’m following “rules” at all when I’m choosing colors.
 Nevertheless, there is theory behind the color combinations that I’m drawn to and the ones that are “too much” for me to look at.

-Let me explain my first color strategy to you this week: using complimentary colors.
+Let me explain my first color strategy to you this week: using complementary colors.

 Woooooaaahhh color theory words!
-Remember complimentary colors?
+Remember complementary colors?
 Back up, remember the color wheel?
 Let’s go back to 3rd grade art class.